Milestones National Autism Conference -- Jun 14-15

-Include people with ASD in your social plans such as lunch with colleagues.
+Include autistic people in your social plans such as lunch with colleagues.
 Be sensitive about where and when you go, asking your friend or colleague for their input.
 For example, going out to lunch at the busiest time at a loud restaurant with crowded tables close together and standing in a long line waiting can be overwhelming.

 Give the individual a play-by-play breakdown of what will be occurring at the event you are attending, and try to stick to that order.

 Offer to pick the person up and go with them to the event.
 Make sure you are punctual—some autistic people are extremely time-focused and don’t respond well to tardiness.

 If the person seems uncomfortable or anxious in a crowded space, it may be due to sensory overstimulation.
 Moving to a quieter, less congested area will help them feel more at ease.

 Visit our Best Communication Practices for Interacting with Autistic People page for tips on a range of topics.